Logan0818/End-to-End-Data-Engineering-Pipeline-NYC-taxi-data/README.md

  - taxi_end_to_end_pipeline
  - Once complete, you will have daily_trip_metrics table in your BigQuery dataset
  - You can now create dashboard using Looker Studio
+ - The taxi_end_to_end_pipeline.py dag will run 2023 January data first, and then runs 2023 February next month
+ - For testing purpose, you can update and run the taxi_end_to_end_pipeline_demo.py dag, it will run every 10 minutes so you can see the pipeline running for differnt month data.
+This will only works for 6 months for demo purpose.
+Remember to stop the Airflow.

 ---